OliverSwift/Promys/README.md

 ## Introduction

-It's a screencasting system project based on a Pi 3.
+It's a screencasting system project based on a Pi 3 (or similar).
 Nothing very new for such project except that it aims at being very user friendly.
 Easy setup for users on Windows, Mac and Linux.

 User connects to the Promys Device Wifi access point, visits the embedded web page, downloads client application from there and starts it.
 Almost as easy as ClickShare from BARCO but at a reasonable price (~40€).